Trees, mountains, beaches, and amazing views!

 Magnuson is located at the end of the Seattle Waterfront.
 It offers the only off-leash area for dogs inside the city limits, 8.6 acres big.

-Tip: This is the best spot to watch the 4th of July fireworks.
+Tip: This is a great spot to watch the 4th of July fireworks.

 9. Lake Union Park